juxhouse/bela-resources/Concepts.md

 ECDs are the only fundamental concepts necessary to represent and explore software structure.

-You can use and adapt this model.
+You are free to use and adapt this model.
 If you alter it in a way that is not compatible with the latest version of ECD published by Jux, you are not allowed to call it ECD or similar.

 ## Elements